top of page

 Call For Papers

-The 26th annual IEEE Wireless and Microwave Technology Conference (WAMICON 2025) plans an engaging program in Cocoa Beach, Florida on April 14th and 15th 2025.
-WAMICON 2025 will address multidisciplinary research and technology trends in RF, Microwaves, and Wireless Communications.
-The program includes both oral and poster presentations, as well as tutorials and special sessions.
-Cocoa Beach provides a convenient location to the Melbourne International Airport (MLB), Orlando International Airport (MCO), and the East Coast of Florida.
-We invite prospective authors to submit original and high-quality work for presentation at WAMICON 2025 and publication in IEEE Xplore.
-The conference website is www.ieeewamicon.org
+The annual IEEE Wireless and Microwave Technology Conference (WAMICON 2026) plans an engaging program in Clearwater, Florida in April 2026.
+2026 marks the 27th year anniversary of WAMICON which addresses multidisciplinary research and technology trends in RF, Microwaves, and Wireless Communications.
+The program includes both oral and poster presentations as well as workshops, tutorials and special sessions.
+Clearwater provides a convenient location to the Tampa International Airport (TPA) and the West Coast of Florida.
+We invite prospective authors to submit original and high-quality work for presentation at WAMICON 2026 and publication in IEEE Xplore.
+Conference website is www.wamicon.org

-The central theme of WAMICON 2025 is “Integrated Innovations: Merging Software, Circuits, and Antennas for Next-Generation Interconnected Systems”.
-We welcome submissions on all aspects of RF, Microwave, Mm-wave Devices and Systems along with hardware and software technologies enabling next-generation, intelligent, integrated communications and sensing:
+WAMICON 2026 will be highlighting “Intelligent Heterogeneous Radio Hardware and Emerging Devices for Next-G Wireless and Beyond”.
+We welcome submissions on all aspects of RF, Microwave, Mm-wave Devices, Circuits and Systems along with hardware and software technologies enabling intelligent communications and sensing:

 Power Amplifiers (PAs), Active Components, and Systems